pghvlaans/wclock/README.md

 **wclock-0.1.2**

 *Please Note:* This is a development version of `wclock`.
-As such, it may not have been tested as thoroughly as `wclock-0.1.1`, the stable version. `compat` and `extras` are written against anticipated changes in `tzdata-2021b`.
+As such, it may not have been tested as thoroughly as `wclock-0.1.1`, the stable version.

 wclock is a shell program to conveniently get times from around the world in terminal emulators and tty.
 It interfaces with `date` and the zoneinfo directory to acquire time zones that match user-provided search terms (case-insensitive, spaces OK).